YumnaBatool/TerrorismPrediction/README.md

 5- The collected tweet data is uploaded [here.]: https://github.com/YumnaBatool/TerrorismPrediction/tree/master/API_Data

-6-
+6- Sentiment Analysis of tweets is performed to define emotions for tweet words.
+Few examples of the emotion based wordcloud are present [at.]: https://github.com/YumnaBatool/TerrorismPrediction/tree/master/ComparisonCloud

-The level of Happiness, Sadness and Anger of each post will be calculated
+7- The polarity of tweets is identified from the presence of "Negative" and "Positive" words in the tweets.
+Graphs showing Polarity of Tweets are present [at.]: https://github.com/YumnaBatool/TerrorismPrediction/tree/master/PolarityClassification

-Country wise threshold of Happiness, Sadness and Anger of twitter posts will be calculated
+8- The level of Happiness, Sadness, Anger and other emotions of each post is also calculated from sentiment analysis.
+Examples can be seen [at.]: https://github.com/YumnaBatool/TerrorismPrediction/tree/master/EmotionClassification

-Country wise No of anti-Islamic posts will be calculated
+9- For an occured Terrorism activity (e.g. Paris Attacks) tweets will be gathered before the event date (e.g. 13th November,2015) from the specific location (e.g. Paris).
+Their anger level will be identified and anger level which causes that terrorist activity is noted.
+This level will be used as the threshold level causing Terrorism.

-Based on the thresholds and numbers it can be analyzed that which country has the highest probability of a terrorist attack
+10- Same analysis will be performed at real-time tweets of various cities to be monitered.
+City having anger level more the recorded threshold will have high probability of having a terrorist activity.

-This study is very practical and can be verified by getting tweets before the Paris attack
+Note: This study is very practical and can be verified by getting tweets before the Paris attack.
+Being a free user I was unable to get enough tweets before Paris Attacks.
+So, I collected Tweets from various famous cities.